greg-md/php-dependency-injection/README.md

 $foo = $ioc->load(Foo::class, new CustomBaz());
 ```

+The previous example will instantiate `BarStrategy` from the IoC Container, which is `Bar` class
+and for `BazStrategy` it will set the `CustomBaz` defined in the `load` method.

-Or, load with arguments as array.
+You can also load with arguments as array.

 ```php
 $ioc->loadArgs(Foo::class, ...[new CustomBaz()]);
 ```

-The previous example will instantiate `BarStrategy` from the IoC Container, which is `Bar` class
-and for `BazStrategy` it will set the `CustomBaz` defined in the `load` method.

 ### Call